microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-06.md

 - Create a new set of test scripts or parameters and run a stress test
 - Identify the bottlenecks and breakpoints of the application under stress
-- Decide whether to add the steps needed to remediate to the backlog #devops
+- Decide whether to add the steps needed to remediate to the backlog #DevOps

 ## Success Criteria